2020 New York Jets season: Preseason

 The Jets' preseason schedule was announced on May 7, but was later cancelled due to the COVID-19 pandemic.

 Regular season

 Schedule

 The Jets' 2020 schedule was announced on May 7.

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Buffalo Bills

 The Jets started their season with a loss, starting 0–1.

 Week 2: vs. San Francisco 49ers

 The Jets have not won a home opener since 2015.
 The Jets dropped to 0–2.

 Week 3: at Indianapolis Colts

 With the loss, the Jets dropped to 0–3.

 Week 4: vs. Denver Broncos

-With the loss, the Jets dropped to 0-4 for a second straight season.
-It marked the first time in franchise history they've had two straight seasons where they started 0–4.
+With the loss, the Jets dropped to 0–4 for a second consecutive season.
+It marked the first time in franchise history they've suffered consecutive seasons when they started 0–4.

 Week 5: vs. Arizona Cardinals

 With a 30–10 loss to the Cardinals in Week 5, the Jets experienced their first 0–5 start since their disastrous 1996 season.
 Two days later, the Jets released disgruntled running back Le'Veon Bell less than two years after signing him to a massive contract.
 This was also the first of two games in which backup Quarterback Joe Flacco started due to injuries to starting Quarterback Sam Darnold.